Sunnyomotee/alx-low_level_programming/0x09-static_libraries/README.md

-This one is for static libraries
+This readme is for static libraries